MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 - Americas: `http://noam.ipp.sdg.teams.microsoft.com`
 - APAC: `http://apac.ipp.sdg.teams.microsoft.com`

 Add SIP devices to your Teams organization by configuring the above SIP Gateway provisioning server URL in your DHCP server.
-To learn more about DHCP server, see [Deploy and manage DHCP](https://docs.microsoft.com/learn/modules/deploy-manage-dynamic-host-configuration-protocol) The devices in your organization will be routed to the SIP Gateway provisioning server.
+To learn more about DHCP server, see [Deploy and manage DHCP](https://docs.microsoft.com/learn/modules/deploy-manage-dynamic-host-configuration-protocol).
+The devices in your organization will be routed to the SIP Gateway provisioning server.
 Successfully provisioned SIP phones will display the Teams logo and a soft button for sign-in.

 Also update each SIP device's firmware if it's required.
 That will push the default configuration and SIP Gateway user interface to the device.
-To find out the required firmware version for SIP devices, refer to [Plan for SIP Gateway](sip-gateway-plan.md).
+To find out the required firmware version for SIP devices, see [Plan for SIP Gateway](sip-gateway-plan.md).

 ### Remote users